26 Newcastle Street, Dartmouth, Nova Scotia

-The Museum offers group tours of Evergreen House all year and seasonally at Quaker House to groups over 5 people.
+The Museum offers group tours of Evergreen House all year and seasonally at Quaker House to groups over five people.

-Typical group rate is $2 per person (including children) but some workshops/programs might include additional supplies and will be charged accordingly.
-Please contact the curator, 464-2300 in advance to book a time and for more information.
+The typical group rate is $2.00 per person (including children) but some workshops/programs might include additional supplies and will be charged accordingly.
+Please contact the Museum, 464-2300 in advance to book a time and for more information.

-For further information regarding specific programs please refer to the “Programming” link on the sidebar of this website.
+For further information regarding specific programs please refer to the Learning section of this website.